 See my Youtube channel for some movies of my simulations!

-In the local universe, including the center of our own galaxy (Sgr A* ), most supermassive black holes are surrounded by hot, thick, and dim accretion disks.
-Many of these black holes, like the one in the M87, launch relativistic jets powered by the rotational energy of the black hole itself.
-To understand how plasma behaves in spacetime – how it emits radiation, launches jets, and feeds the black hole – one of our best tools is supercomputer simulations using the equations of General Relativistic Magnetohydrodynamics (GRMHD).
+In the local universe, including the center of our own galaxy (Sgr A*), most supermassive black holes are surrounded by hot, thick, and dim accretion disks.
+Many of these black holes, like the one in the giant elliptical galaxy M87, launch relativistic jets powered by the rotational energy of the black hole itself.
+To understand how plasma behaves in spacetime – how it emits radiation, launches jets, and feeds the black hole – I create analytic models of accretion disks and jets and compare them to supercomputer simulations.

-Unfortunately, in the hot, weakly coupled plasmas around M87 and Sgr A* , protons and electrons are not in thermal equilibrium with each other.
-Since most simulations assume thermodynamic equilibrium it is impossible to directly predict the radiation emitted from most simulations without making additional assumptions in post-processing.
-This makes predictions for the images observed by the Event Horizon Telescope difficult.
+In the hot, weakly coupled plasmas around the black holes M87* and Sgr A* , protons and electrons are not in thermal equilibrium with each other.
+Most simulations assume thermodynamic equilibrium, so it is impossible to directly predict the radiation emitted from these simulations without making additional assumptions in post-processing.
+This makes connecting simulations to the near-horizon images observed by the Event Horizon Telescope difficult.

 In Chael+ 2021, I used my simulation images to examine the role of the ``inner shadow’’ in black hole images.
-In MAD simulations, the 230 GHz emission is nearly equatorial and extends to the black hole event horizon.
-As a result, the lensed image of the horizon itself is visible as a deep brightness depression in these images, but only at very high dynamic range, as strong gravitational redshift causes emission to fade to zero at the horizon.
-Measuring the size and shape of this brightness depression in addition to the photon ring of multiply lensed images can provide additional constraints on the black hole metric from future EHT observations.
+In magnetically arrested simulations, the 230 GHz emission is nearly equatorial and extends to the black hole event horizon.
+As a result, the lensed image of the horizon itself is visible as a deep brightness depression in these images, but only at very high dynamic range.
+Measuring the size and shape of the inner shadow with the next-generation EHT will provide additional constraints on the black hole metric from future EHT observations.

 to evolve a population of nonthermal electrons in space, time, and energy in